 The Visual Novel of Clannad is pretty good.
-However compared to all of the other Key VNs it is not so good.
+However compared to all of the other Key VNs it isn’t a favorite of mine.

-Awkwardly, a lot of my best Clannad VN moments come from Clannadman’s fan-made novel ‘The Past Path’ which was really good… even though it relied 100% on Clannad memories, struggled with meaningful writing, and had weird art.
+Awkwardly, a lot of my fond Clannad VN moments come from Clannadman’s fan-made novel ‘The Past Path’ which was decently good… even though it relied 100% on Clannad memories, struggled with meaningful writing, and had weird art.